akazad13/akazad13.github.io/_posts/2025-02-14-SOLID-Principles-with-Examples.md

 ## O → Open/Close Principles

-**Classes should be open for extension, but closed for modification.** Changing the current behavior of a Class will affect all the systems using that Class.
+**Classes should be open for extension but closed for modification.** Changing the current behavior of a Class will affect all the systems using that Class.

-This principle aims to extend a Class’s behavior without changing the existing behavior of that Class.
+This principle aims to extend a class’s behavior without changing its existing behavior.
 This is to avoid causing bugs wherever the Class is being used.

 ```mermaid
 ---